-Employees who (1) not only through job title but also through the performance of duties meet the definition of an "executive" or "administrative" or "professional" employee under Maine law and (2) are paid a salary at or more than an annual rate of 3,000 times the current hourly rate of pay (for 2023 that is: \$13.80 X 3,000 = \$41,400), and provided that this amount is more than the Federal rate for salaried employees (which it currently is), are exempt from overtime compensation obligations...
+Employees are exempt from overtime and minimum wage obligations if (1) their job duties meet the definition of an "executive" or "administrative" or "professional" employee under Maine law and (2) they are paid a salary that exceeds an annual rate of 3,000 times the current hourly rate of pay (for 2025 that is \$43,951/year or \$845.21/week), and provided that this amount is more than the Federal rate for salaried employees (which it currently is).
+Most non-counselor camp employees will not qualify as exempt from overtime and minimum wage obligations.